s-a-l-i-m-24/html/README.md

 # html
-This is my html git Repository
+This is my html git Repository.
 Author - S Salim